prehley/bind9/README.md

 This image uses the following software components:

- * Ubuntu Linux distribution from <https://www.ubuntu.com>.
+ * raspbian Linux distribution from resin.
- * bind9 from <https://www.isc.org/downloads/bind> via ubuntu.
+ * bind9 from <https://www.isc.org/downloads/bind> via raspbian.

 Copyright & License
 ===================

-The prehley/bind9 project is copyright 2018 Peter Rehley <peter_rehley@yahoo.com>
+The prehley/rpi-bind9 project is copyright 2018 Peter Rehley <peter_rehley@yahoo.com>

 It is licensed under the MIT License